EEBOS/osg-online-api-docs/content/api/logins.md

   }
 ~~~

-#### Sample response body
+#### Sample Response Body

-When the login is successfully created, our API will send a `JSON` response with the newly created login's information:
+When a `login` is successfully  created, our API will send a response with the newly created information:

 ~~~json
   {